-New York's main contract, West Texas Intermediate for June delivery, was up 50 cents at $102.00 a barrel in mid-morning trade, while Brent North Sea crude for July gained 33 cents to $109.42.
+New York's main contract, West Texas Intermediate for April delivery, rose 13 cents to $98.12 in mid-morning trade and Brent North Sea crude for April was up 29 cents at $108.31.

 “Trade is relatively muted mainly due to bargain hunting activities,” Tan Chee Tat, investment analyst for Phillip Futures in Singapore, told AFP.

 Oil prices tumbled on Wednesday after the US Department of Energy (DoE) said crude inventories rose for the eighth week in a row.